krieven/W3View/howto.md

 The difference between **tagName** and **useTag** is that the tagName attribute will change tagName during declaration of component,  useTag - during instantiation.
 The tagName attribute can be used with any tag, but useTag have effect only with Custom Elements.
+See previous example.

-**Special ref="content"**, If element with ref="content" is specified inside component definition, then this element will be used to mount children elements in.
+**Special! ref="content"**, If element with ref="content" is specified inside component definition, then this element will be used to mount children elements in.
 For example: